-- Identify minimum requirements; - Allow for competition; - List reproducible test methods to be used for testing compliance with specifications; and - Provide for an equitable award at the lowest possible cost, or in the case of best value, provide the criteria that will be used in considering the award.
+- Identify minimum requirements;

+- Allow for competition;

+- List reproducible test methods to be used for testing compliance with specifications; and

+- Provide for an equitable award at the lowest possible cost, or in the case of best value, provide the criteria that will be used in considering the award.

-1. Brand Names
+- 1. Brand Names

 With regard to procurement of goods, brand names can be used in a specification for the purpose of describing the type of product sought.
-If the department supplies Purchasing with a brand name, Purchasing's buyers will generally specify, "brand name or equal" on the bid or request for quote.
-A brand name gives the parties involved an idea of what type and quality of product you require.
-In many cases, several distributors can supply a given brand.
-Department still must address the most important features or requirements.
-Since no two brands are identical in all respects, describe in which respects is required for any product offered to be equivalent.
+If the department supplies Purchasing with a brand name, the assigned buyer will generally specify "brand name or equal" on the bid or request for quote.
+A brand name gives the parties involved an indication of what type and quality of product you require.
+In many cases, multiple sources can supply a given brand.
+The department still must address the most important features or requirements.
+Since no two brands are identical in all respects, the department should describe the attributes required for any product offered to be equivalent.
 Make it clear at the outset what you consider an "equivalent" to be.